awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_installation.md

    Primary key fingerprint: F34C 3DDA E729 26B0 79BE  AEC6 BCE9 D9A4 2D51 784F
         Subkey fingerprint: EB3D F841 E2C9 212A 2BD4  2232 DE3C BD61 ADAF 8B8E
    ```
-**Note**
+**Important**
-The warning in the output is expected and is not problematic; it occurs because there is not a chain of trust between your personal PGP key \(if you have one\) and the Amazon ECS PGP key\.
+The warning in the output is expected and is not problematic\.
+It occurs because there is not a chain of trust between your personal PGP key \(if you have one\) and the Amazon ECS PGP key\.
 For more information, see [Web of trust](https://en.wikipedia.org/wiki/Web_of_trust)\.

 ## Step 3: Apply Execute Permissions to the Binary<a name="ECS_CLI_install_execute"></a>